Writing nurtures self expression.

 Carolyn has published five novels and two activity books for children.
 Her first book, The Lost Children, was published by Simon & Schuster in 2010, became part of the Scholastic Book Club in 2011, and was nominated for a Massachusetts Children's Book Award in 2014.
+The second book in the series, Ida and the Unfinished City, was released in December of 2020.

-Carolyn's second novel, Time Zero, has won over eight literary honors, including the 2017 Readers' Favorite Award and 2017 International Book Award.
+Carolyn's Time Zero YA trilogy has won over ten literary honors, including the 2017 Readers' Favorite Award and 2017 International Book Award.
 The entire Time Zero trilogy is a feminist dystopian series set in a future Manhattan.

 "It was like writing in school except more creative and interesting.
 It helped build my writing skills while also keeping me entertained!"